-Station proposed train station?
-Cambridge Station.
-Access Will it provide safe access to the highway network, where there is available capacity?
-GREEN = No capacity / access constraints identified that cannot be fully mitigated Safe access can be achieved.
-Insufficient capacity on existing roads.
-The extent of necessary mitigation measures relating to highway capacity will need to be determined through transport modelling and a detailed transport assessment.
-Non-Car Facilities Will it make the transport network safer for public transport, walking or cycling facilities?
-GREEN = Significant improvements to public transport, cycling, walking facilities Subject to there being good links from the development to the proposed orbital cycle route to the southeast and to the adjoining development in Cambridge City and to the centre of Cambridge.
+Station proposed train Cambridge Station. station?
+Access Will it provide safe GREEN = No capacity / access constraints access to the identified that cannot be fully mitigated highway network, Safe access can be achieved.
+Insufficient where there is capacity on existing roads.
+The extent of available capacity? necessary mitigation measures relating to highway capacity will need to be determined through transport modelling and a detailed transport assessment.
+Non-Car Will it make the GREEN = Significant improvements to Facilities transport network public transport, cycling, walking facilities safer for public Subject to there being good links from the transport, walking development to the proposed orbital cycle or cycling facilities? route to the southeast and to the adjoining development in Cambridge City and to the centre of Cambridge.
 There should also be a cycle / pedestrian link to Thornton Way.

 Site Information

 Development Sequence Edge of Cambridge (Broad Location 10) Land between Huntingdon Road and Histon Road

-Cita reference number(s), CC/2 8 CC208
+Sita rafaranca number(s): SS/2 & SC200